sph-mn/sph-db/other/documentation/considerations.md

 # unidirectional relations to save space
 * maybe later
-* how to garbage collect unidirectional relations
+* how to garbage collect unidirectional relations in an application
   * option (favorite): go by label. label must be connected
   * option: maybe decay factor and regular refresh but it should completely be an application issue at this point

 # database network distribution and scaling
 * there are ideas, but takes more resources to implement
-* rudimentary implementation (read scaling): a hook for each modification that gets passed the current write transaction and an extension that manages a commit log and applies it on another host
+* rudimentary implementation (read scaling): a hook for each modification that gets passed the current write transaction and an extension that manages a commit log that is used on another host

 # are custom extra relation fields needed
-* change of the default btree would add considerable complexity
+* change of the default relation database layout would add considerable complexity
 * possible with labels that are compound data structure node ids
 * example situation: "when every ingredient can be added in different amounts to different recipes"

-# sequences per table or one global
+# sequences per type or one global
 * option - selected
-  * per-table
+  * per-type
     * can theoretically be shorter
-    * need to query every table to load current sequence number on startup
+    * need to query every type to load current sequence number on startup
 * option
   * database global
     * fast load on startup
     * exhausts much sooner
 * option
-  * custom-size per-table
+  * custom-size per-type
     * size loaded from schema variable

 # what happens on concurrent delete and update for a row